 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-Speak to a member of the safeguarding team (listed on page 5) and/or seek advice from local authority children's social care.
+Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
-Inform the DSL or deputy as soon as practically possible after the referral.